 Sadly, however, the teacher never managed to leave his 'narrow and grey' house or shake off 'the school's stranglehold' and travel to 'the lands he longed to visit'.
-During his final term, the teacher 'took ill and never returned'.
-His dreams were never

 Short quotes should be woven into the fabric of the sentences.